 With the numerous resolution settings offered by the Hero 4 Silver, you have lots of options to choose far when it comes to video recording.
 You can also capture stills at 12 megapixels with this action camera.

 And with its Wi-Fi feature, you can upload images and clips with ease.
-This camera is also waterproof up to 131 feet.
+This Best Action Camera is also waterproof up to 131 feet.

 With a $400 budget, there should be no problem for you to get a features-packed action camera.
 Your choices aren’t limited to GoPro, either, as other brands have come up with powerful yet compact action cams.